Limitations of deducing measures of limsup sets from measures of finite intersections: Proof of Theorem

-We show the desired measures of sets holds for intersections.
-We use an induction procedure and show the measure relations hold for sets in the first k blocks.
+We prove $(ii)$ using an induction procedure on the number of blocks and show that the measure relations hold for sets in these blocks.
 Specifically, we induct on $v \in \mathbb{N}$ in the following statement: